armchair-traveller/o1-homes/README.md

 ## App Architecture

+- App is built with JAM stack methodology.
+This means that the app is a static site that is generated at build time and served from a CDN.
+It is decoupled from the backend and the backend only serves as an API.
 - Components belonging to a page will be placed in the same folder in `src/routes`
 - Pages are `+page.svelte` (this is how it works in Kit)
 - Shared components are in `src/lib/components`